 Who we are and why we do what we do…

-I’m Eloise and I started The Path Less Wasteful after my family and I began trying to live more sustainably, make ethical choices and reduce our plastic usage, following a relocation to the South West.
+I’m Eloise and I started The Path Less Wasteful after my family and I began trying to live more sustainably, make ethical choices and reduce our plastic usage.
 I wanted to use what I had learnt so far in my personal journey to live plastic free to create a business that put my values in to practice.
 Living sustainably and looking after our planet is something I am very passionate about.
 I wanted to show everyone that being vegan and living more sustainably doesn’t have to be expensive, or difficult or boring.
 It’s amazing and it feels amazing to know you’re living by doing the least harm you can to the planet, animals and fellow humans too!
 That’s why I wanted to start my own ethical lifestyle shop, providing vegan and eco-friendly options for others who want to take steps towards a more sustainable lifestyle, whether big or small.

 Our zero waste journey was really started by our eldest and not wanting to wash or clothe her with harsh chemicals or non-vegan materials.
 It was crazy once we began actually realising and thinking about what was in the products we bought for her, children’s food, clothes, toys, skin care products, they were filled with preservatives, artificial ingredients, BPA and harsh chemicals.
 We started being more conscious about what we bought, we wanted our children to be safe and we wanted to ensure that we made changes to do our bit towards fighting climate change and making a brighter future for our children.
 This built in to reducing the amount of plastic we had in the house, and making sustainable and ethical choices with our purchasing.

 Remember, sustainable living needs to be sustainable to you as well.
 My top tip would be: be realistic with what you can manage and keep up with.
 Start small – one change, another, and so on.
-If you forget, or it doesn’t work out, don’t get disheartened, try something else, but keep going.
+If you forget, or it doesn’t work out, don’t get disheartened, try something else, and keep going.
 You can do it!